UN Warns Of unacceptable Level Of Violence Against Aid Workers - UrduPoint

 It cited the Aid Worker Security Database which has tracked such figures back to 1997.

-The UN said more than half of the deaths in 2023, or 163, were aid workers killed in Gaza during the first three months of the war between Israel and Hamas, mainly in air strikes.
+The UN said 163 of those killed in 2023 were aid workers killed in Gaza during the first three months of the war between Israel and Hamas, mainly in air strikes.

 South Sudan, wracked by civil strife, and Sudan, where a war between two rival generals has been raging since April 2023, are the next deadliest conflicts for humanitarians, with 34 and 25 deaths respectively.

-In all the conflicts, most of the deaths are among local staff.
+In all the conflicts, most of the deaths are of local employees, rather than visiting foreign staff.

+The UN Security Council "deplored that 2023 was the deadliest year in history for aid workers," Sierra Leone Ambassador Michael Imran Kanu, who became chair of the body starting this month, said on its behalf after a closed-door meeting.

+"If the international community fails them, we fail everyone who is in need of humanitarian aid," he added, reminding those involved in armed conflict of their "obligation" to international humanitarian law.

 Despite 2023's "outrageously high number" of aid worker fatalities, OCHA said 2024 "may be on track for an even deadlier outcome."